DeafBlind Adults & Children

 DeafBlind Services Minnesota advances the independence of children and adults with combined hearing and vision loss.

-The only program of its kind in the country, DeafBlind Services Minnesota brings one-to-one support to deafblind individuals of all ages, throughout Minnesota.
+The only program of its kind in the country, DeafBlind Services Minnesota (DBSM) brings one-to-one support to deafblind individuals of all ages, throughout Minnesota.
 Our trained support service providers (SSPs) work with adults, while our interveners teach communication skills to infants, children, and youth.